nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

   will have leftovers everywhere.
 Never clear the mappings in a production environment, but only in a testing or experimental server.

-  **Clearing the Mappings is not configuration sensitive, it affects all LDAP configurations!**
+.. warning:: Clearing the Mappings is not configuration sensitive, it affects all LDAP configurations!

 Testing the configuration
 -------------------------